alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <img title="" src="part-05/images/sshot-2.cpp-graphics-on-screen.cropped.png" alt="">

 This program does exactly the same as the first and second C style examples, in order to make it easy to compare the three programs.

-Oh, the Yoda picture is really about absorbing a great destructive force rather than generating a constructive force.
-But it looks forceful.
-And I like Yoda. ☺

 ---